jg-digital-media/jgdm_image_gallery/README.md

-# jgdm_image_gallery
+# jgdm_mobile_hamburger_menu
-Starter files for a static image gallery
+Setup for a mobile website with a hamburger menu